 That’s why I’m an advocate for rigorous system monitoring—which means choosing the right system monitor.
 Yes, you can manually check system health on your individual workstation.
 But using tools to provide a real-time overview of hardware, servers, and applications is an absolute must if you’re managing more than one or two devices.

 In this article, I explain the components and capabilities involved in the effective system monitoring as well as provide a list of recommended system monitors to help you find the one best for your organization.
 With so much at stake, I suggest trying out the suite of tools included in SolarWinds® Systems Management Bundle for a complete system monitoring solution.
-Click here to see my other choices for the best system monitoring tools in 2020.
+Click here to see my other choices for the best system monitoring tools on the market today.

 Components of System Monitoring